jmcmanusx47/James-McManus/index.md

 Player firing upon an enemy ship near Mercury.
 ![Image](https://cdn.discordapp.com/attachments/475503547656568842/832025472355139621/unknown.png)

-Side note: you can probably tell from the pictures, but the planets are not quite in the right spot or the right size, but they are to scale relative to each other.
+Side note: you can probably tell from the pictures, but the planets are not quite in the right spot or the right size, but they are to scale relative to each other (Jupiter is very far away).

 ## Bullet Hell Endless Scroller